Processing Your Payment

 Some of those efforts are actually luring former employees to reapply, which Shultz says “tells us that we’ve made some changes that are resonating and pointing us in the right direction.”

-File photo / Puritan Medical Products
+File photo / Courtesy of Puritan Medical Products

 Puritan Medical Products at the height of production.